-To assist you best, we'd appreciate you completing the following steps that enable PHP error messages before contacting support.
-An error message helps us with further investigation since it shows a filename, line number and a message describing the error.
+To assist you best, we'd appreciate you completing the steps that enable PHP error messages before contacting support.
+An error message helps us further investigate since it shows a filename, line number and a message describing the error.

 - Click PHP and database settings on the Advanced settings tile.

 - Scroll down to PHP error messages.

 - Select On.